crosslandwa/push-wrapper/README.md

     });
 ```

-This convinience method works nicely on OS X, but on Windows the Push likely reports itself as "USB AudioDevice 1" or similar (MIDI devices did last time I checked in) - you may have to roll your own binding if using this under Windows...
+This convenience method works nicely on OS X, but on Windows the Push likely reports itself as "USB AudioDevice 1" or similar (MIDI devices did last time I checked in) - you may have to roll your own binding if using this under Windows...

 ## Control events and feedback commands